gitter-badger/generator-generator2/docs/tutorial.md

 !!! info
 	Injector will inject text lines after flag at the **same indentation**!

-## subgenerator methods
+## Subgenerator methods
 After base or module generation specific method in `<subgen>/index.js` with the same name as base or module will be executed.
 Here you can for example install dependencies for generated project or test generated structure.

 ## Start your generator
-Then link this generator to start using it
+Then link this generator to start using it.
+When running generator for the first time you will be asked which subgenerator you want to use, and then what project you would like to generate.
+When running generator in the same directory for the second time you will be asked which module you want to generate.

 ```
 npm link
 yo <generator-name>